Drakon (novel): Plot

-The book starts in 2442 A.D. somewhere in North America – thinly inhabited and with scattered remnants of the Americans having been quite literally bombed into the Stone Age – where Gwendolyn Ingolfson is ending a camping and hunting trip.
+The book starts in 2442 A.D. somewhere in North America – thinly inhabited and with scattered remnants of the Americans having been quite literally bombed into the Stone Age – where Gwendolyn Ingolfsson is ending a camping and hunting trip.
 On her way back to the civilization she contacts legate Tamirindus Rohm, who sends her to the Reichart Station to oversee the creation of a wormhole generator.
 During a test of the generator an error occurs and before she can get clear she is caught by the wormhole and is sent to an alternate Earth, called Earth/2.
 The event is detected by the USSNF President Douglas, which is an FTL starship of the United States of Samothrace utilizing wormhole technology and is positioned a tenth of a lightyear outside Pluto.

 Gwendolyn lands in a warehouse where a drug deal is taking place between 22 persons.
 They notice her and try to kill her, but she kills all of them instead and steals their money.
 Detective Henry Carmaggio arrives later on the crime scene where he learns that most of the victims died from blunt trauma or as a result of cutting blows from a bladed weapon honed to an unnatural sharpness.
 They also find an arm that does not belong to any of the victims and appears to be from an animal.

 Meanwhile, Gwendolyn tries to figure out where she has ended up and learns that she is in New York City in 1995.
-She quickly learns that not only did she travel back in time but also to a parallel Earth, one where the Domination of Draka never existed.
+She quickly learns that not only did she travel back in time but also to a parallel Earth, one where the Domination of the Draka never existed.
 She hides out for a while in various apartments, after killing the owners.
 Carmaggio is constantly one step behind and during his interviews with the victims' acquaintances he meets Jennifer Feinberg.

-Gwendolyn decides that she needs to figure out a way to contact her Earth.
+Gwendolyn decides that she needs to figure out a way to contact her Earth (Earth/1).
 In an effort to make her stolen drug money look legitimate she decides to go to Cali, Colombia where she recruits her first followers.
 Gwendolyn also starts a company named IngolfTech to use as a front to sell high technology to raise the capital necessary to build the equipment necessary to contact her Earth.